 - What are the expiration conditions/package limits for different realms of users?

 - Do I want my anonymous user to register or do I want him to pay for the services I offer after the free trial version?

 - What if I need to change my subscription policy?

-If you already have a subscription or identity management platform in place, our Consultancy team offers optimisation for existing systems so that you can better control access management for paywalls, streamline your registration/subscription process and improve the profiling of your users based on their information which you could acquire through single and social sign on.
+If you already have a subscription or identity management platform in place, our consultancy team offers optimisation for existing systems so that you can better control access management for paywalls, streamline your registration/subscription process and improve the profiling of your users based on their information which you could acquire through a single and social sign on.